WHY CARDBOARD ROCKETSHIPS?

 Stories, however, can be that compelling reason.
 They help people buy into the dream of whatever you're selling.
 When you tell a good story, people will share it with their friends, and that's how you grow the bottom line.

 I'm still a working TV writer, but over the years, many business owners have asked me to help with their marketing.
-So I built this course, and when my schedule permits, I'm available to coach.
+So I built this course, and when my schedule permits, I'm available to consult.
 If you already consider yourself a great storyteller, this course will make you a better.
 And if you don't have a writer's bone in your body, this course will give you the knowledge to help find a capable writer.

 Telling your brand story can be a lot of fun.
 You'll enjoy this, and so will your customers.